-Near the entrance to Sunda Kelapa, several old VOC (Vereenigde Oost-Indische Compagnie; the Dutch East India Company) warehouses, dating to 1652, comprise the Museum Bahari.
+Near Jakarta's historic port are several 17th-century VOC (Vereenigde Oost-Indische Compagnie; the Dutch East India Company) warehouses that comprise the Museum Bahari.
 This is a good place to learn about the city’s maritime history, with a sprawling series of galleries covering everything from nautical legends and famous explorers to WWII history in the archipelago.
-Parts of the museum were damaged in a 2018 fire and are being restored; the unaffected areas of the museum remain open.
+Also included in the price is the 1839 Syahbandar Menara observation tower, just before the entrance to the maritime museum.

-In the museum you'll find a sextant (used for astronomical navigation), various traditional boats from around Indonesia, the shell of a giant clam, plenty of pickled fish and a lighthouse lamp or two.
+In Museum Bahari you'll find a sextant (used for astronomical navigation), various traditional boats from around Indonesia, the shell of a giant clam, plenty of pickled fish and a lighthouse lamp or two.
 The sentry posts outside are part of the old city wall.
-Also included in the price is the 1839 Syahbandar Menara observation tower, just before the entrance to the maritime museum.